Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 Frank Gehry was born Ephraim Owen Goldberg in Toronto, Canada.
 His father Irving had a heart attack and seeking an easier winter moved the family to Los Angeles in 1947.
 They became US citizens and Ephraim adopted the first name Frank in his 20s.
 Goldberg drove a delivery truck while taking courses at Los Angeles City College.
 He took architecture and became enthralled with the possibilities of the art, although at first he found himself challenged.
 Sympathetic teachers and an early encounter with Modernist architect Raphael Soriano confirmed his choice.
 He married Anita Snyder in 1952 and they honeymooned at John Lautner's Desert Hot Springs Motel.

 He won an architecture scholarship to the University of Southern California and graduated in 1954.
-Later that year, he changed his last name from Goldberg to Gehry, under pressure from his wife.
+Later that year, he changed his last name from Goldberg.
 Gehry worked full-time for the Los Angeles firm of Victor Gruen Associates, where he had apprenticed as a student in 1952, and later served in the Air Force.
 Gehry entered the Harvard Graduate School of Design for city planning.
 He returned to LA without completing the degree and briefly joined the firm of Pereira and Luckman before returning to Victor Gruen.
 Gehry got restless.
 He took Anita and their two children to Paris, where he spent a year working in the office of the French architect Andre Remondet and studying the work of Le Corbusier.
 Gehry returned to LA from Paris in 1962 and established with Greg Walsh what became known as Gehry Partners.

 In the late 1970s, Gehry found a creative outlet in rebuilding his own home, converting what he called "a dumb little house with charm" into a showplace for a radically new style.
 His Santa Monica neighbors were not happy at all but Gehry's unusual house attracted serious critical attention and he began to employ more imaginative elements in his commercial work.
 His international reputation was confirmed with the 1989 Pritzker Prize, the world's most prestigious architecture award.
 Philip Johnson helped Gehry became the most visible of an elite group of highly publicized starchitects.
 Gehry's most spectacular designs were the 1997 Guggenheim Museum in Bilbao, Spain, and the 2004 Walt Disney Concert Hall in downtown Los Angeles.
 He made a 2005 animated guest appearance on The Simpsons.
 In 2006, Gehry was the subject of a documentary, Sketches of Frank Gehry.

-At a press conference in Spain, October 2014, Gehry declared "Let me tell you one thing.
+At a press conference in Spain in 2014, Gehry declared "Let me tell you one thing.
 In the world we live in, 98 per cent of what gets built and designed today is pure shit.
 There's no sense of design nor respect for humanity or anything.
 They're bad buildings and that's it."
+No one has said it better.
 Bio adapted from achievement.org and Wikipedia.

 USModernist